 Logical partitions that are not specified in the access list of a shared, spanned, or reconfigurable channel path can access the channel path after POR through channel reconfiguration commands if the LP is specified in the channel candidate list of the path.
-(See "candidate list."
+(See "candidate list" on page 62.